 dip.
 And of course there’s ants on a log.
 Spread some cream cheese, cheez whiz, or peanut butter on

 the inside of a stick of celery and sprinkle raisins on it (wow, fruit and vegetable in one snack).
+Try some new fruits and vegetables.
+Pick something exotic to get your family’s curiosity.
+With a little

 luck their curiosity will outweigh their initial apprehension to trying something new.
 You could try